 - Withdrawal is not dangerous, but it can be uncomfortable if done too quickly.
 Symptoms are similar to the flu—pain, nausea, chills, body aches and diarrhea.

 - If a medication is to be stopped, a slow, gradual decrease (tapering) is best.
 The patient’s physician/surgeon and pharmacist can work together to develop a schedule for tapering medication.

 How can I partner with my physician or surgeon to optimize my treatment and keep me safe?

 - Patients can keep an activity and pain diary to help them work towards functional goals, track triggers and develop a plan to manage them.
 Rate pain on a scale of 1 to 10 and identify any potential causes when increases occur.

-- Patients and physicians should set goals together and focus on functional improvements – for example, plan to return to previous activities that give the patient happiness and engage him or her in the community.
+- Patients and physicians or surgeons should set goals together and focus on functional improvements – for example, plan to return to previous activities that give the patient happiness and engage him or her in the community.